 A good home garden cover crop strategy is to use cover crops as catch crops.
 A catch crop is a filler crop; it grows in a vacant spot before or after a main crop.
 A catch crop can be interplanted with your main crops.

-- Spring Cover Crops: Sow spring cover crops as soon as the soil can be worked in spring.
+Sow spring cover crops as soon as the soil can be worked in spring.
 Sow frost-hardy cover crops such as winter rye or oats in beds where warm-season summer crops such as peppers, melons, and tomatoes will be planted later.
-Spring cover crops can grow for 6 to 10 weeks before main crops are planted.
+Spring cover crops can grow for 6 to 10 weeks before the main crops are planted.
 Mow down or chop up and turn under the spring cover crop 1 week after it starts to flower.
 Turn it under not less than 2 weeks before you sow your main crop.

-- Main-Season Cover Crops: Cover crops can be planted during the main growing season as filler or catch crops.
+Cover crops can be planted during the main growing season as filler or catch crops.
 These cover crops are interplanted with your main crops.
 Main season cover crops serve as a living mulch to keep down weeds and slow soil moisture erosion—while feeding the soil.
 Main season cover crops also protect the soil and earthworms and microorganisms below from hot temperatures.
 Sow main season cover crops as an undercrop—that is wait 3 to 4 weeks after sowing your main crop then sow the cover crop as an underplanting.
 Wait so that the roots of the cover crop are not competing with the main crop.

 Cover crops can be planted as part of a crop rotation for a full season.
 A full-season cover crop will knock down most perennial weeds and will reduce pest root-knot nematode populations.
-Full-season cover crops can also feed the soil—legumes will draw nitrogen up from the soil and cover crops turned under will act as a green manure or compost feeding the soil.
+Full-season cover crops can also feed the soil—legumes will draw nitrogen up from the soil and cover crops turned under will act as green manure or compost feeding the soil.
 Put full-season cover crops in your four-year crop rotation—adding an additional year to create a five-year crop rotation (this is doable in very large gardens, but less easy to do in small gardens).

 Planting a cover crop is easy.
 Here are the steps: